 Released in 2001, Nightwish’s version of “Over the Hills and Far Away” transformed Gary Moore’s 1986 song into something far more cinematic, heroic, and unmistakably symphonic metal.
 It arrived during a defining era for the band, when Nightwish were becoming one of the most important names in European metal and helping push female-fronted symphonic metal to a much wider audience.

-What makes this cover so enduring is how naturally the song fits the band’s identity.
-The momentum of the original is still there, but Nightwish magnify everything around it: the drama, the grandeur, the sweep of the arrangement, and the emotional lift of the chorus.
-Rather than simply revisiting a beloved song, they make it feel as if it had always been destined for this kind of larger-than-life treatment.
-More than two decades later, it still stands as one of the clearest examples of a female-fronted metal band fully reclaiming a classic on its own terms.
+What keeps this cover so enduring is how naturally the song fits the band’s identity.
+The momentum of the original is still there, but Nightwish magnify everything around it: the drama, the grandeur, the sweep of the arrangement, and the lift of the chorus.
+Rather than simply revisiting a beloved song, they make it feel as if it had always been waiting for this kind of larger-than-life treatment.

 2. Evanescence – Thoughtless (Korn cover)

-What makes Evanescence’s version hit so hard is the contrast between vulnerability and pressure.
-Korn’s original is all internal rage and psychological tension; Evanescence reshape it into something more haunted, dramatic, and emotionally exposed without losing the song’s core bitterness.
-Amy Lee gives the lyrics a different kind of fragility, which only makes the anger underneath feel sharper.
-It is one of those covers that does not try to overpower the original, but instead reinterprets it through a different emotional lens with total conviction.
+What makes Evanescence’s version hit so hard is the way it balances vulnerability and pressure.
+Korn’s original is built on internal rage and psychological tension.
+Evanescence reshape it into something more haunted, dramatic, and emotionally exposed without losing the bitterness at the center.
+Amy Lee gives the lyrics a different kind of fragility, and that only makes the anger underneath feel sharper.

 3. Lacuna Coil – Losing My Religion (R.E.M. cover)